Sarkodie (rapper): Business career and endorsements

-Sarkodie owns the Sark by Yas clothing line, which was launched on April 27, 2013.
+Sarkodie owns the Sark by Yas clothing line, which was launched on 27 April 2013.
 The clothing line has accessories for men, women and children.
 In 2012, he was officially unveiled as the Brand Ambassador for Samsung Electronics at the University of Ghana, Legon.
 As part of the event, Samsung unveiled the Samsung Galaxy Pocket and Chief Hero Phones that had customized wallpapers of Sarkodie and his signature; users had the opportunity to download exclusive tracks of Sarkodie.
 He also launched the Obidi Chief headphones and signed an endorsement deal with FanMilk Ghana in 2013.
 Sarkodie is currently in partnership with Tigo Telecommunications Ghana, a brand that sponsored his 2013 Rapperholic tour.

 Sarkodie also has endorsement deals with Standard Chartered Bank - a leading banking firm in Africa as well as Guinness Ghana Limited for their Malt drink product.
 On 30 October 2019, he was appointed as an ambassador for the Year of Return campaign; the honour was conferred on him at the Creative Arts Industry Forum.

-In March 2021, Sarkodie and his little daughter featured in Ghana's leading tooth paste brand - Pepsodent Ghana's #BrushWithMe campaign ad.
-The campaign was done to rally parents and guardians to start and encourage a day and night tooth brushing routine with their children.
-This was done to commemorate World oral health day.
+In March 2021, Sarkodie and his little daughter were featured in Ghana's leading toothpaste brand - Pepsodent Ghana's #BrushWithMe campaign ad.
+The campaign was done to rally parents and guardians to start and encourage a day and night tooth-brushing routine with their children.
+This was done to commemorate World Oral Health Day.